pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

+# mnist with TFJob and Pachyderm

+This example uses the canonical mnist dataset, Kubeflow, TFJobs, and Pachyderm to demonstrate an end-to-end machine learning workflow with data provenance.

 ## Step 1 - Install and deploy both Kubeflow and Pachyderm
 Part of what makes [Pachyderm](https://pachyderm.com/) and [Kubeflow](https://www.kubeflow.org/) work so well together is that they're built on [Kubernetes](https://kubernetes.io/), which means they can run virtually anywhere.
 While both Pachyderm and Kubeflow have their own deployment instructions for various infrastructures, this instructional will be based on my personal favorite, GKE.
 Before continuing, make sure you have the following installed on your local machine.